Samalmeida1028/sdp-team-12/physical_ws/physical_README.md

 # Senior Design Project 2023
 This is the repository for Team 12's Senior Design Project (SDP)

+Installation scripts for ROS2 Humble and Nav2 in ```rospkginstall``` directory.

 ## Physical Navigation using ROS2 Navigation Stack
 This branch contains a number of packages:
 - ```basic_mobile_robot``` : all the navigation necessities.
-Contains installation scripts for ROS2 Humble and Nav2 in ```rospkginstall``` directory.
 Contains URDF file for the robot, SLAM and EKF configuration files, and navigation launch script
 - ```navigator```: to be finished.
 Will take goal pose and relay wheel velocity commands to motors
 - ```py_img_pub```: contains the target tracking code
 - ```serial_handler```: contains a node that handles all serial communication between ROS and our Pico